nezaboodka/reactronic/README.md

   - **State** - a set of objects that store data of an application;
   - **Transaction** - a function that changes state objects in an atomic way;
+  - **Trigger** - a function that is automatically called in response to state changes;
-  - **Cache** - a computed value having associated function that is automatically called to renew the cache in response to state changes.
+  - **Cache** - a computed value having associated function that is automatically called to renew the value.

 The following picture illustrates relationships between the concepts in the source code: